 Dizziness or lightheadedness

-It’s normal to feel a little unbalanced after standing up too quickly or lightheaded after going long periods without eating or drinking.
+It’s normal to feel a little unbalanced after standing up too fast or lightheaded after going long periods without eating or drinking.
 But feeling dizzy without any obvious reason could be related to a heart murmur.
 “Some people with severe valve issues have blackout episodes or fainting,” says Dr. Collier.
-Look out for these other surprising signs your heart is in trouble.
+(Look out for these other surprising signs of heart trouble.)

 Infants who aren’t eating well or aren’t growing normally could have a number of different issues, including a growth hormone deficiency, but the problem could be a heart murmur.
 While it may be just an “innocent” murmur that will disappear over time, a doctor should evaluate any potential congenital heart disease or heart defect, according to the Mayo Clinic.
-Stay healthy by eating the 50 best foods for your heart.
+Next, stay healthy by eating the 50 best heart foods.

 - Brent Lampert, DO, a cardiologist, Ohio University Wexner Medical Center, Columbus.

 - Patrick Collier, MD, PhD, a cardiologist, Cleveland Clinic.